Logo

 Let us go through the procedure of registering your business in Dubai step-by-step.

-1.Select a Business Entity
+1. Select a Business Entity

-2.Select a Trade Name
+2. Select a Trade Name

 Your trade name is a very important part of the legal procedure.
-The company name should ideally indicate the nature of business, unless it is a branch of another company.
+The company name should ideally indicate the nature of business unless it is a branch of another company.
 All the rules regarding trade names can be seen on the DED official website.

-3.Find a Local Partner (for mainland only)
+3. Find a Local Partner (for mainland only)

 Instead of a free zone, if you are choosing Dubai mainland as your ideal location, then you need to find a local sponsor who will hold the majority interest in your company and can therefore, potentially control the business.

 At this point, you must obtain a kind of “no-objection” from DED.
-For this you must send an application with supporting documents.
+For this, you must send an application with supporting documents.
 The authority will go through it and if all is well; your application will be approved.

 Memorandum of Association is a document that governs the external activities of the company.
-Local Service Agent (LSA) / Corporate Agent agreement with a local support (UAE national) is also needed.
-Also, at this stage you will have to finalize a physical address for your company.
+Local Service Agent (LSA) / Corporate Agent agreement with local support (UAE national) is also needed.
+Also, at this stage, you will have to finalize a physical address for your company.
 The MoA needs to be notarized by a Notary Public in a Dubai court.

-6.Register Your Business
+6. Register Your Business

-And one final step is to register your company at the Dubai Chamber of Commerce and Industry.
+One final step is to register your company at the Dubai Chamber of Commerce and Industry.
 Apart from this, in most legal forms of the DED, you need to hire a manager to oversee operations and have him ready to be on board before your registration is approved.
 But in other cases, you may not be allowed to hire at all.